 Wart risk factors include use of communal showers, occupational handling of meat, and having a suppressed immune system due to either immunosuppressant drugs or illness like HIV/AIDS.
 In people with good immune systems, warts are generally harmless and resolve on their own within months or one to two years as a result of natural immunity.

-The options for how to get rid of warts with conventional treatment are all similar unless you’re dealing with genital warts, which has several treatment options that are unique to that specific wart type.
+The options for how to get rid of warts with conventional treatment are all similar unless you’re dealing with genital warts, which have several treatment options that are unique to that specific wart type.

 1. Salicylic Acid/Topical Treatment